When Can We Answer Queries Using Result-Bounded Data Interfaces?: Simplifying result bounds with s and FDs

 This existence-check simplifiability result implies in particular that \emph{for schemas with~$\incd$s, monotone answerability is decidable even with result bounds}.
 This is because the existence-check simplification of the schema features only $\incd$s and no result bounds, so the query containment problem for~$\amd$ only features guarded TGDs, which implies decidability.
 We will show a finer complexity bound in the next section.

-To prove Theorem~\ref{thm:simplifyidsexistence}, we show that if $Q$ is not $\amd$ in the existence-check simplification~$\aschema'$ of~$\aschema$, then it cannot be $\amd$ in~$\aschema$.
+To prove Theorem~\ref{thm:simplifyidsexistence}, we show that if $Q$ is not $\amd$ in the existence-check simplification~$\aschema^\dagger$ of~$\aschema$, then it cannot be $\amd$ in~$\aschema$.
 This suffices to prove the contrapositive of the result, because $\amd$ is equivalent to monotone answerability (Theorem~\ref{thm:equiv}).
+As in all of our results concerning entailment problems like $\amd$, in the proof for simplicity we will assume the query $Q$ is Boolean.
+The general case is handled by simply considering free variables as additional constants.

-This claim is shown with a general method of \emph{blowing up models} that we will reuse in all subsequent simplifiability results.
-We assume that~$\amd$ does not hold in the simplification~$\aschema'$, and consider a \emph{counterexample to~$\amd$} for~$\aschema'$: two instances $I_1,I_2$ both satisfying the schema constraints, such that~$I_1$ satisfies $Q$ while $I_2$ satisfies $\neg Q$, and $I_1$ and $I_2$ have a common subinstance $I_\acc$ which is access-valid in~$I_1$.
-We use them to build a counterexample to~$\amd$ for the original schema~$\aschema$: we will always do so by adding more facts to~$I_1$ and~$I_2$ and then restricting to the relations of~$\aschema$.
-We formalize this method in the following immediate lemma:
+Let us show, for a Boolean query~$Q$, that $Q$ not being $\amd$ in $\aschema^\dagger$ implies that it is not $\amd$ in $\aschema$.
+To do so, we introduce a general method of \emph{blowing up models} that we will reuse in all subsequent simplifiability results.
+We assume that~$\amd$ does not hold in the simplification~$\aschema^\dagger$, and consider a \emph{counterexample to~$\amd$} for~$\aschema^\dagger$: two instances $I_1^\dagger,I_2^\dagger$ both satisfying the schema constraints, such that~$I_1^\dagger$ satisfies $Q$ while $I_2^\dagger$ satisfies $\neg Q$, and $I_1^\dagger$ and $I_2^\dagger$ have a common subinstance $I_\acc^\dagger$ which is access-valid in~$I_1^\dagger$.
+We use them to build a counterexample to~$\amd$ for the original schema~$\aschema$: we will always do so by adding more facts to~$I_1^\dagger$ and~$I_2^\dagger$ and then restricting to the relations of~$\aschema$.
+We formalize the sufficiency of such a construction in the following lemma, whose proof is immediate, and which we state in full generality as we will use it in multiple places: